redis/redis-doc/commands/spublish.md

-Posts a message to the given shard channel.
+Posts a message to the given [Redis Pub/Sub](/docs/manual/pubsub) shard channel.

 In Redis Cluster, shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 A shard message must be sent to a node that owns the slot the shard channel is hashed to.